lighttransport/nanort/README.md

 * Portable C++
   * Only use C++-03 features.
+  * Some example applications use C++-11 though.
 * BVH spatial data structure for efficient ray intersection finding.
   * Should be able to handle ~10M triangles scene efficiently with moderate memory consumption
 * Custom geometry & intersection
   * Built-in triangle mesh gemetry & intersector is provided.
 * Cross platform
-  * MacOSX, Linux, Windows, ARM, x86, SPARC, MIPS, etc.
+  * MacOSX, Linux, Windows, ARM, x86, SPARC, (maybe)MIPS, etc.
 * GPU effient data structure
   * Built BVH tree from `NanoRT` is a linear array and does not have pointers, thus it is suited for GPU raytracing(GPU ray traversal).
 * OpenMP multithreaded BVH build.